If you want to get your heart pumping and increase your lung capacity then cardio based bodyweight exercises are the answer.

 You will need to ensure that your calf muscles are nice and warm before performing this exercise.

-A great cardio exercise to partner with the burpee, try 20 seconds of high knees followed by 10 burpees for 3-8 rounds.
+A great exercise for cardio to partner with the burpee, try 20 seconds of high knees followed by 10 burpees for 3-8 rounds.

 # 7 – Buttock Flicks

-A simple cardio exercise that is better for beginners or as a recovery exercise.
+A simple exercise for cardio that is better for beginners or as a recovery exercise.

 From a standing position alternatively flick your legs backward to touch your backside.